Treats non-Hodgkin lymphoma.

 - Make sure your doctor knows if you are breastfeeding or if you have kidney disease, blood or bone marrow problems, or thyroid problems.

 - This medicine may increase your risk for certain types of cancer or thyroid problems.
 Talk with your doctor about these risks.

-- You will be exposed to dangers of radiation while using this medicine.
-Talk to your doctor about this risk and the precautions that you might need to take.
+- You will be exposed radiation while you use this medicine.
+Talk to your doctor if you have concerns about this.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects: